 What you learn on the track depends on your driving skill.
 Beginners are taught driving style (smoothness, consistency, the ability to read the track), more experienced participants continue to work on consistency, while developing new skills such as trail braking and threshold braking.
-Every time you are on the track, you will have an experienced instructor in the passenger seat.

 For the most experienced drivers, you can be “signed off” and drive solo when you have proven to your instructor and the Chief Instructor that you understand the basics of high speed driving, you can consistently drive the correct line, and you show proper etiquette on track.
 Maturity, good judgment, skill, and significant experience will lead to being signed off for solo driving.

-Though you are on a racetrack, other drivers of similar driving skills, it is not a race.
+Though you are on a racetrack, with other drivers of similar driving skills, it is not a race.
 Passing in corners is not allowed, and you are not expected to shift at redline, or go screaming through each corner with the tires squealing.
 Safety of the event is of the utmost importance.
 Driver conduct will be diligently monitored throughout the day by the staff, instructors, and corner workers.

 Your day is divided between driving on the track, classroom sessions, and free time.
 Yes, this is a school, and there is mandatory classroom time.
 All participants are required to attend classroom sessions throughout the day to learn vehicle dynamics and driving techniques.